zioalex/AI4you/_posts/2025-08-10-From-Python-to-Thunderbird-Extension-in-23-Minutes-My-Warp-AI-Experiment.md

 #  teaser: "/assets/images/agents_with_pyautogen_teaser.jpeg"
 ---

-# From Python to Thunderbird Extension in 23 Minutes: My Warp AI Experiment

 *How I went from JavaScript-avoider to shipping a Thunderbird-Trello integration in a longer coffee break*

 ---